Volunteer Opportunities

 Come out and help SPAWN volunteers at our very own Native Plant Nursery!
 We cultivate beautiful plants destined for restoration sites throughout the valley—everything from native blackberries and grasses to majestic redwoods.
 Be a part of transforming creekside habitat from the ground up!

 Join us as we plant native plants from our nursery and remove invasive species from our riparian restoration project sites.
 Our work helps to improve endangered central coast coho habitat throughout the Lagunitas Creek watershed.
-Volunteering with SPAWN provides a wonderful opportunity to learn more about salmon, native plants, and how to create a healthy ecosystem.
-Location varies, please visit SPAWN’S upcoming events for more details!
+Volunteering with SPAWN provides a wonderful opportunity to learn more about salmon, native plants, and how to create a healthy ecosystem

 One Tam Volunteer Activities

 One Tam is a collaboration between our county, state and national parks, and the Marin Municipal Water district, all of whom own land on Mt.
 Tamalpais.
-Marin Municipal Water District generally hosts broom pulls the third Saturday of the month.
-Learn more here, or contact volunteerprogram@marinwater.org for more information or to be added to their mailing list.
+Marin Municipal Water District offers a variety of volunteer activities.
+Learn more here, or contact volunteerprogram@marinwater.org for more information.

 Marin County Parks